nodevault/node-vault/README.md

 var options = {
   apiVersion: 'v1', // default
   endpoint: 'http://127.0.0.1:8200', // default
-  token: '1234' // optional client token; can be fetched after valid initialization of the server };
+  token: 'MY_TOKEN' // optional client token; can be fetched after valid initialization of the server };

 // get new instance of the client